deepakjnv880/gender-and-age-group-prediction/README.md

 # Gender-and-Age-group-prediction
-Gender and Age group prediction of human face and also analysis of chained model(chaining age group with gender).
+Gender and Age group prediction of human face and also analysis of chained model(chaining age group with gender) Deep learning.

 # Model Results -